North Korean foreign minister, on Moscow visit, calls for closer Russia ties

 North Korean Foreign Minister Ri Yong Ho said on a visit to Moscow on Tuesday that the situation on the Korean Peninsula and events in international politics showed that his country and Russia needed to forge stronger ties.

-MOSCOW: North Korean Foreign Minister Ri Yong Ho said on a visit to Moscow on Tuesday that the situation on the Korean Peninsula and events in international politics showed that his country and Russia needed to forge stronger ties.
+MOSCOW: North Korea's foreign minister, on a visit to Moscow, said on Tuesday that the situation on the Korean Peninsula and world events showed that his country and Russia needed to forge stronger ties.

-He was speaking alongside Russian Foreign Minister Sergei Lavrov before the two men began talks on the situation around North Korea's nuclear and missile programme and discussed tensions between Pyongyang and Seoul and Washington.
+Ri Yong Ho spoke before holding talks with Russian Foreign Minister Sergei Lavrov on the situation around North Korea's nuclear and missile programme and tensions involving Pyongyang, Seoul and Washington.

+"The current situation on the Korean peninsula and around your country, and the overall international political situation require our two countries to further strengthen friendly cooperation, to increase our strategic communication and coordination of action between our countries," Ri told reporters.

+Ri said he hoped they would find concrete ways to create "a new milestone" this year in their relations.